Mr-Goldstein-s-Computer-Science-Classes/collaboration-assignment-team-2/README.md

 	double getMaxOverall()
 	double getMinOverall()
 	double getStudentsGrade()
-	String toString() -Returns the names of the students and the names of the assignments as a String Student getStudent(String studentName)
+	String toString() //Returns the names of the students and the names of the assignments as a String Student getStudent(String studentName)

 Public Methods for Student:

 	Student(String name)
 	void addAssignment(String assignName) //start as ungraded
 	void gradeAssignment(String assignment, double grade)